Skip to main content

 • Structure updates impact forecasts: Changes or deletions made in Setup > Structure will directly affect associated forecasts.

-• Reporting Integration: To view forecasts tied to specific structures, ensure the correct structure is selected in Reporting.
+• Reporting Integration: To view forecasts tied to specific structures, ensure the correct structure is selected in the filter in Reporting.

 Step 3: Populate Forecasts Per Entity